EditB/100-days-of-code/r1-log.md

 ### R1D37 - 4/2/18
 - Still working on the same project (Img search).
 Spent a lot of time trying to find an img search API where I don't need to register.
 Finally settled with a gif one (giphy).
 Still need to work through the loop to render it in a nested JSON format.

+### R1D38 - 5/2/18
+- Getting late again...; fixed the above issue, so the nested JSON renders fine.
+- Also did some jobhunting and Joomla studies.